ut-vision/SiMHand/README.md

 ### SiMHand Fine-tuning:
 We provide the baseline model used to validate the effects of our pre-training: [minimal-hand](https://arxiv.org/pdf/2003.09572), thanks to the original author @[CalciferZh](https://github.com/CalciferZh), and @[MengHao666](https://github.com/MengHao666) for [minimal-hand](https://github.com/MengHao666/Minimal-Hand-pytorch) replication via pytorch.
 Since the @[MengHao666](https://github.com/MengHao666) implementation does not support several brand new datasets: FreiHands, DexYCB, Assemblyhands, please proceed directly with the newest model of minimal-hand we provide.
 You can find the fine-tuning model in [here](https://github.com/ut-vision/SiMHand/tree/main/minimal-hand).

+## Acknowledgement
+In this [SiMHand](https://github.com/ut-vision/SiMHand) project, I am grateful to all my collaborators, especially to [Take Ohkawa](https://tkhkaeio.github.io/) for his high standards and to [Yoichi Sato](https://sites.google.com/ut-vision.org/ysato/) for his patient guidance.
+I also would also like to thank [The University of Tokyo Scholarship](https://www.u-tokyo.ac.jp/en/prospective-students/fellowship.html) and [JST ACT-X](https://www.jst.go.jp/kisoken/act-x/) for supporting my research.
+Thank you!

 ## Citation
 If you find our paper/code useful, please consider citing our paper: